tonib/multihead-rnn-classifier/README.md

 * If false, the canned [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator) is used create the model.
 If true, a custom model is created.

-Other numbers are used to define when to stop train the model:
+Training settings:
 * "PercentageEvaluation" is the percentage of the CSV files that will be used to train to the model, but just to get an accuracy evaluation.
   It's a "100%" based number.
+* "LearningRate" is the learning rate for the ADAM optimizer.
+Default value is 0.001

+Other numbers are used to define when to stop train the model:
 * "MaxEpochs" is the number of epochs to train.
 Zero means train indefinitely.
 * "MaxTrainSeconds" is the number of seconds to train.
 Zero means train indefinitely.
 This number will be checked after ending a epoch train, so an entire epoch will not be interrupted.